-Agreement 05-17, for the Development of an Indoor Marijuana Cultivation Facility Totaling 63,446 Square Feet as Well as Associated Parking and Other Improvements, Located on 5 Vacant Parcels Totaling 3.69 Gross Acres (APNs: 665-050-001, 002, 003, 004, 006) on the South East Corner of Little Morongo Road and Palomar Lane and

-Within the General Plan Light Industrial (I-L) Zone
+Agreement 05-17.
+A recommendation to the City Council regarding a Conditional Use Permit and Development Agreement for the development of an indoor marijuana cultivation facility totaling 63,446 square feet as well as associated parking and other improvements, located on 5 vacant parcels totaling 3.69 gross acres (APN 665-050-001, 002, 003, 004, 006) on the south east corner of Little Morongo Road and Palomar Lane and within the General Plan Light Industrial (I-L) Zone.
+Applicant: Din Cultivation /

-Applicant: Din Cultivation / Victor Din.
+Victor Din.